vivekmathema/GCxGC-CRISP/README.md

 optional arguments:

   -h, --help              Shows this command line help message and exits CRISP

   --gui_type GUI_TYPE
                           Use different GUI Schemes.
-Five types available [ 0: Breeze, 1: Oxygen, 2: QtCurve, 3: Windows, 4:Fusion ]
+Five types available [ 0: Breeze, 1: Oxygen, 2: QtCurve, 3: Windows, 4: Fusion ]
                           (There is also additional option to change skin colour of the GUI to Skyblue, Grayshade and System default in GUI mode only)

   --config_run CONFIG_RUN
-                        [Set 0: false, 1:true].
+                        [Set 0: false, 1: true].
 Run CRISP in GUI mode ONLY.
 No configuration modules will be run and CRISP will just GUI with default settings

   --config_fpath CONFIG_FPATH
                         full pathname of the configuration file to run.
-The Confiruation file will be run without any user input or confrimation
+The confiruation file (.conf) will be run without any further user input or confirmation.
-                        (example:   > python3.exe  crisp.py ./config/default.cfg )
+                        (example:   > python3.exe  crisp.py ./config/default.conf )

   --run_session RUN_SESSION
-                        [None,gan_train, gan_syn, train_sr, sr_inf, cls_train, cls_inf] | None : Only loads gui with selected configuration.
+                        [None,gan_train, gan_syn, train_sr, sr_inf, cls_train, cls_inf] | None: Only loads GUI with selected configuration.
 Following modes are available:

                         gan_train  : Load and run gui for GAN model training gan_syn    : Load and run gui for GAN synthesis